kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This makes agent workflows more robust in constrained environments.

-## Strong Build Artifacts Improve Reproducibility
+## Strong Build Artifacts Improve Reproducibility { #build-artifacts-reproducibility }

 An agent operating in CI should see the same graph generation that production artifacts use.